vuestorefront/vue-storefront/doc/themes/Working with themes.md

 # Themes in Vue Storefront

 Vue Storefront allows you to quickly develop your own themes and use our core business logic.
-All ecommerce features are implemented in core so you can easly develop fully working online shop only by writing HTML and CSS and inheriting the business logic from core.
-Of course you can easly modify and extend the core logic in your theme.
+All ecommerce features are implemented in core so you can easily develop fully working online shop only by writing HTML and CSS and inheriting the business logic from the core.
+Of course, you can easily modify and extend the core logic in your theme.

 You can read more about Vue Storefront core components and how to make use of them [here](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/components/Working%20with%20components.md)